tokorom/thinpl/README.md

-# thinpl plugin manager for Vim8
+# thinpl plugin manager for Vim 8

 thinpl is a simple and thin plugin manager for Vim 8